LauraU123/halfsib_analysis/README.md

 Genes are renamed to a standard format.

-## Finding Common Mutations in Halfsibs
+## Finding Common Variants in Halfsibs

 ### Find paternal halfsib haplotypes